Dublin in Franklin County, Ohio — The American Midwest (Great Lakes)

 Erected 1889 by Wyandot Club of Columbus, Ohio.

 Location.
 40° 8.406′ N, 83° 7.107′ W. Marker is in Dublin, Ohio, in Franklin County.
 Marker is at the intersection of Riverside Drive (Ohio Route 257) and Stratford Avenue, on the right when traveling north on Riverside Drive.
-Click for map.
+Touch for map.
 This historical marker is located in a small park, bordered by a stone fence enclosure, located on the southeast corner of the nearby street intersection.
 The site of the historical marker is on a ridge that overlooks the Scioto River that is located along the opposite side of Riverside Drive.
 Marker is in this post office area: Dublin OH 43016, United States of America.

 Other nearby markers.
 At least 8 other markers are within 3 miles of this marker, measured as the crow flies.
 Polish Patriot Thaddeus Kosciusko (approx. half a mile away); Grand Carousel (approx. 1.2 miles away); Jack Nicklaus (approx. 2 miles away); Dublin Veterans Park (approx. 2.6 miles away); Indian Run Cemetery (approx. 2.6 miles away); Powell WW I Memorial History of Dublinís Town Pump (approx. 2.8 miles away); Dublin Veterans Memorial (approx. 3 miles away).
-Click for a list of all markers in Dublin.
+Touch for a list and map of all markers in Dublin.

 Categories. • Cemeteries & Burial Sites • Native Americans •